erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Renderer to show off the turbine blade.
 - (DONE) Test inflow/outflow ports with TE
 - (DONE) Particle effects for venting steam and stuff!
-- TESR for rotating turbine when machine is active
+- (DONE) TESR for rotating turbine when machine is active
-- BUG?: Turbine does not always save its "active" state
+- BUG: Turbine does not always save its "active" state; seems to reset itself
+- BUG: Turbine does not always propagate RPMs as they change without the UI open

 ### Graphics
 - (DONE) Fix reactor glass texture.
 Change to a nicer texture and port connected-texture code from turbines.